All Episodes

 Then there's USA Today, Doyle Rice.

-On May 10th, 2013, tornado activity hits 60 year low.
+On May 10th of 2013, tornado activity hits 60-year low 10 days ago.

-How do these global warming wackos explain the lack of tornado activity up until yesterday's tragedy?
+USA Today, how do these global warming wackos explain the lack of tornado activity up until yesterday's tragedy?

 So up until yesterday's tragedy, tornado activity was on the decline.

-Now all of a sudden a tornado has happened.
+Now all of a sudden, a tornado has happened.

-Oh global warming.
+Uh-oh, global warming.

-Oh, oh, oh, it's getting really bad.
+Oh, uh-oh, it's getting really bad.

 Oh, just like after Hurricane Katrina.